Last updated on July 11th, 2018 at 11:08 pm

 - After the sauce is ready and seasoned add the saute veggies, chicken, frozen peas and mix.
 If the mixture is too thick, add more broth until you reach a nice, creamy consistency.

-- If you don’t have whole black peppercorns you can skip them.
+- If you don’t have whole black peppercorns to add to the poaching broth, you can skip them.
 No need to rush to the store to get them.

 - You don’t like mushrooms?
 No need to add them.
 Some versions of Chicken A La King don’t include mushrooms.